-1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
-Remove the ignition and Key choice keys.
+1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
+Remove the ignition and "key choice" keys.
 2. Open the hood.
 3. Clean around the air cleaner to prevent dirt from getting into the engine and causing damage.
-Remove the wing nut and air cleaner cover (Fig. 21).
+Remove the wing nut and air cleaner cover (Fig. 18).